National Eat Ice Cream for Breakfast Day

-“Life’s short, eat Dessert First” is a phrase that has been bandied about by a lot of people for reasons both flippant and serious.
-Eat Ice Cream for Breakfast Day is one of the more serious, serving to increase awareness about childhood cancer.
-For children for whom every day is a blessing, it only makes sense to indulge in life’s little pleasures, and Eat Ice Cream for Breakfast day brings that opportunity to everyone.
+“Life is short, eat dessert first” is a phrase that has been bandied about by a lot of people for reasons both flippant and serious.
+Although it probably sounds like all fun and games, Eat Ice Cream for Breakfast Day is one of the more serious embodiments of this phrase, serving to increase awareness about childhood cancer.

-Eat Ice Cream for Breakfast day was created to commemorate the 9 wonderful years of the bright soul that was Malia Grace, born on February 18, 2001, and who passed away after a long fight with cancer on Dec 7, 2010.
-She was an inspiration to everyone, glowing with the kind of enthusiasm for life that childhood is made of.
-She embraced knowledge and learning with every day, getting outside whenever possible and drinking in her short life with a passion that made every day an adventure.
+Eat Ice Cream for Breakfast Day was created to commemorate the nine wonderful years of the bright soul that was Malia Grace, born on February 18, 2001.
+Malia, who passed away after a long fight with cancer on Dec 7, 2010, was an inspiration to everyone around her.

 How To Celebrate Eat Ice Cream for Breakfast Day

-You can also contact your local child oncology ward and find out what kinds of supplies they need, or just come in and spend a day with the children playing games and talking.
-These special children are always eager to drink in the life and experiences of others, and to share their own lives with those who come in.
-They know they’re sick, but they’re also children, and they don’t let that illness get them down, so stop by and be part of their life’s experience by sharing your stories and listening to theirs.
+This might be the day to contact a local child oncology ward and find out what kinds of supplies they need, or arrange to be placed as a volunteer and spend a day with the children playing games and talking.
+These special children are always eager to drink in the life and experiences of others and to share their own lives with those who come in.
+They know they’re sick, but they’re also children, and they don’t let that illness get them down.
+So, one great way to commemorate the day is to commit to being part of their life’s experience by sharing various stories and listening to theirs.